-You can use the Application Builder to create a build specification for and build a stand-alone application.
-You can configure settings for specified VIs to add passwords, remove block diagrams, or apply other settings.
-You also can select different destination directories for VIs without breaking the links between VIs and subVIs.
-Before you create a build specification or start the build process, review the Building Applications Checklist.
+You can use the Application Builder tools to create a build specification for and build a stand-alone application (EXE).
+Before you create a build specification or start the build process, review the caveats and recommendations for LabVIEW build specifications.

 |Note The LabVIEW Professional Development System includes the Application Builder.
 If you use the LabVIEW Base Package or Full Development System, you can purchase the Application Builder separately by visiting the National Instruments Web site.|

-- Open the LabVIEW project for which you want to build the application.
+- Open the LabVIEW project you want to use to build the application.
 You must have a project open and saved to configure a build specification.

 - Prepare the VIs you want to use to build the application.
 Save changes to any VIs in memory.

-- Complete the following items on the Information page of the Application Properties dialog box.
+- Complete the following items on the Application Information page of the Application Properties dialog box.

 - Enter a name for the build specification in the Build specification name text box.
 This name appears under Build Specifications in the Project Explorer window.
 The name must be unique among other build specification names in the project.

 - Enter a name for the application in the Target filename text box.
-(Windows) Applications must have a .exe extension.
-(Mac OS X) Applications must have a .app extension.
+Windows Applications must have a .exe extension.
+Mac OS Applications must have a .app extension.
+Linux Applications should not have an extension.

-- Enter the location for the built application in the Destination directory text box.
+- Enter the location for the built application in the Application destination directory text box.
 You can use the Browse button to navigate to and select a location.

 - Complete the following items on the Source Files page.

-- From the Project Files tree, select the VI you want to define as a startup VI for the application.
-You also can select multiple files in the Project Files tree to add several files at one time to the Startup VIs or Always Included listbox.
+- From the Project Files tree, select the VI you want to define as a startup VI, also known as a top-level VI, for the application.
 Startup VIs open and run when a user launches the application.
-You must define at least one VI as a startup VI for the application.
+You must define at least one VI as a startup VI for each application you build.

-- Click the Add Item arrow button next to the Startup VIs listbox to move the selected VIs to the Startup VIs listbox.
+- Click the right arrow button next to the Startup VIs listbox to move the selected VIs to the Startup VIs listbox.

-- Click the Add Item arrow button next to the Always Included listbox to move the selected items to the Always Included listbox.
+- Click the right arrow button next to the Dynamic VIs and Support Files listbox to move the selected items to the Dynamic VIs and Support Files listbox.

-- From the Destinations page, configure destination settings, add destination directories for the application, and indicate whether LabVIEW adds the files to a new project library.
+- From the Destinations page, configure destination settings and add destination directories for the application.

 Note If you plan to distribute a stand-alone application that uses shared variables, do not include the .lvlib file in an LLB or in the executable.
 Change the Destination of the .lvlib file to a destination outside the executable or LLB.|